rjones18/Linux-Server-Flask-App-AWS/README.md

 In this mini project I deployed a basic python flask application on a Linux server.
 The Linux server is on a EC2 Instance in AWS and is running [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) to forward the request from the public IP address of the server to the local webserver.
 Gunicorn is also used to run our flask application.

-Link to the App: http://flask2.reggiestestdomain.com (VM Currently turned off)
+Link to the App: http://flask2.reggiestestdomain.com (VM Currently Turned Off)

 ## Application Breakdown